mycochang/SP-MCP/README.md

 Bridge between the amazing [Super Productivity](https://github.com/johannesjo/super-productivity/) app and MCP (Model Context Protocol) servers for Claude Desktop integration.

 This MCP and plugin allows Claude Desktop to directly interact with Super Productivity through the MCP protocol.
-You can create tasks, update existing tasks, manage projects and tags, and get information from Super Productivity using natural language.
+Create update,tasks, manage projects and tags, and get information from Super Productivity.

 Only thing it can't do right now is delete tasks (but it can mark them as done).